 The following result clarifies this already long story:

-\begin{prop} Let $\M$ be a combinatorial simplicial model category and let $G:\M\to \M$ be a left simplicial Quillen functor with a right-adjoint $U$.
+\begin{prop} Let $\M$ be a combinatorial simplicial model category and let $G:\M\to \M$ be a left simplicial Quillen functor with a right adjoint $U$.
 Let $Sp^{\mathbb{N}}(\M, G)^{stable}$ denote the combinatorial simplicial model category of \cite{hovey-spectraandsymmetricspectra} equipped the stable model structure.
 Then, the canonical map induced by the previous commutative diagram

 is an equivalence of $(\infty,1)$-categories.

 \begin{proof}

 We will prove this by checking the map is essentially surjective and fully-faithful.
 We start with the essential surjectivity.
 For that we can restrict ourselves to study of the map induced between the maximal $\infty$-groupoids (Kan-complexes) on both sides .